 With proper care, your Little Cado avocado tree will provide you with years of enjoyment.

 Lula avocados, known as "Lulas" are native to Miami, Florida, and were first grown there in 1915 by Lula Cellon.
-The Lula avocado differs from other avocados in that they do not ripen all at once.
+These differ from other avocados because they do not ripen all at once.
 They ripen at various times, making it impossible to harvest them all at once.

 Although Lula can be a little trickier to harvest than many avocado varieties, their distinctive flavor and texture make them well worth the trouble.